 The world is developing in an increasingly digital way.
 As a result, it’s so much easier to share information.
-What you find below is a repository of useful media I’ve picked up in the last few years.
+What you find below is a repository of useful stuff I’ve picked up in the last few years.
 Hopefully it helps someone else too.
 If you know of any good links to media related to anything below, then post a comment so I can check it out.

 - Brilliant Chart Suggestions – Thought Starter image.
 Groups charts by common characteristics.